Reef triggerfish: Hawaii state fish

 The reef triggerfish was designated the official fish of Hawaii in 1985, but due to an expiration of a Hawaiian state law after five years, it ceased to be the state fish in 1990.
 On April 17, 2006, bill HB1982 was presented to the Governor of Hawaiʻi, which permanently reinstated the reef triggerfish (humuhumunukunukuāpuaʻa) as the state fish of Hawaii.
 The bill passed into law on May 2, 2006.

 The reef triggerfish also holds cultural values to the Hawaiian natives although it is not endemic to the Hawaiian waters.
 This triggerfish is thought to be connected to the Hawaiian pig god Kamapua'a.
 Kamapua'a was notorious for his violent behaviors.
 He ended up marrying the fire goddess Pele but because of his behavior they began fighting.
 Pele fought with lava and Kamapua'a with control over the ocean waters.
 Pele requested the help of the underworld and other gods, and together they drove Kamapua'a over a cliff where he fell into the ocean water becoming the reef triggerfish.
 The fish's thick skin is meant to symbolize the armor needed to swim past the waves of Pele.

 In popular culture

 The Hawaiian name of the triggerfish is mentioned in multiple songs such as the 1933 song "My Little Grass Shack in Kealakekua, Hawaii" by Ted Fio Rito includes the line "... where the humuhumunukunukuāpuaʻa go swimming by ..."
 It is also featured prominently in the Disney Channel Original Movie High School Musical 2 with a song of the same name.
-In "Hawaii - Here We Come", the fourth episode of Top Cat, Benny reads a brochure about his upcoming Hawaiian vacation and asks Top Cat, "What's a humma-humma-nooka-nooka-apu-ah-ah?"
-It is also mentioned in Mortal Kombat 11 by The Joker as an insult to Scorpion.
+In "Hawaii – Here We Come", the fourth episode of Top Cat, Benny reads a brochure about his upcoming Hawaiian vacation and asks Top Cat, "What's a humma-humma-nooka-nooka-apu-ah-ah?"
+It is also mentioned in Mortal Kombat 11 by the Joker as an insult to Scorpion regarding his color scheme.
+An episode of the Octonauts also included an episode with the fish as focus, named "The Humuhumunukunukuapua'a".